 - Cyberbullying has been illegal in California since 2009.

 - In October 2011 California Governor Jerry Brown signed AB 1156, a bill sponsored by the California State PTA.
 AB 1156 mandates staff training in the prevention of bullying, expands the definition of bullying to include cyberbullying, and gives victims of bullying priority for transferring out of a school if they request it.
-See fact sheet.
+See news item.